Department of Classical Studies

 The Department of Classical Studies provides an introduction to classical civilization through courses in Greek and Roman literature in translation, history, philosophy, religion, art, and archaeology.
 The major in classical civilization focuses on courses exploring the cultural legacy of Greece and Rome through readings of classical writers in English translation.
 Students majoring in classical civilization may, but are not required to, supplement these courses in translation through courses in the Greek and Latin languages.
 Students who desire a deeper understanding of Greek and Roman literature and culture may choose a major or minor in Ancient Greek or Latin, reading texts in the original language.
 Students may also choose a major that combines the studies of Ancient Greek and Latin.

 A joint major in classics & religion or a minor in myth studies is especially recommended for students with a particular interest in myth.
 Students especially interested in ancient philosophy may pursue a joint major in classics & philosophy.
-The department also offers a minor in modern Greek that examines Byzantine and modern Greek language and culture in light of the ancient tradition.
+The department also offers a minor in Modern Greek that examines Byzantine and modern Greek language and culture in light of the ancient tradition and the development of Greek language and culture since antiquity.
 Students in any major who intend to go on to graduate study in classical philology, ancient history, or classical archaeology should take as much ancient Greek and Latin as possible.

 Majors in the Classics